 - 1. Document decreased costs/increased revenue for homeowners, agricultural growers/producers, or businesses who have implemented input management practices/plans in production or business operations. - 2.
 Identify economic incentives and funding for "green" projects or demonstrations that can document savings associated with input management. - 3.
 Determine what information would be needed to change homeowners', growers'/producers', businesses' perception of the benefits of using input management practices/plans to reduce fertilizer application. - 4.
-Identify specific target audiences to pilot input management practices and document benefits. - 5.
-Implement the GOMA social marketing practices to create awareness of over fertilizing lawns and change home owner fertilization practices.
+Encourage soil testing, precision agriculture, and variable rate fertilizer application for crops and pastures. - 5.
+Identify specific target audiences to pilot input management practices and document benefits. - 6.
+Implement the GOMA social marketing practices to create awareness of over fertilizing lawns and change homeowner fertilizer practices.